90t/book-club/README.md

 - when jquery finds the element the css method is applied by changing the visisbilty of the badge to visible when there is a message &
 - not viisble when there is !not a message
 - Next was to create my notification models , I used the payload_json for this operation
-- beacause of this addition I also added a new model field to my main models.py to reflect my changes
+- because of this addition I also added a new model field to my main models.py to reflect my changes

--

- ### Ajax

 ### Features Left to Implement